Combinatorial Proofs in Bordered Heegaard Floer homology

-Bordered Floer homology gives a way to extend the hat version of Heegaard Floer homology to 3-manifolds with one or two boundary components.
+Bordered Floer theory gives a way to extend the hat version of Heegaard Floer homology to 3-manifolds with one or two boundary components.
 The theory is also defined using holomorphic curves.
-However, the invariants associated to several types of simple 3-manifolds with boundary have been computed.
-By breaking an arbitrary closed 3-manifold into simpler pieces, the theory gives a combinatorial description of $\widehat{HF}$ \cite{LOT10c}, achieving the first step in the process above.
+However, some of the invariants associated to certain simple types of 3-manifolds with boundary have been computed.
+By breaking an arbitrary closed 3-manifold into simpler pieces, the theory gives a combinatorial description of $\widehatit{HF}$ \cite{LOT10c}, achieving the first step in the process described above.

-In this paper, we give the second step in the process, namely prove combinatorially that the construction of $\widehat{HF}$ given by bordered Floer theory is in fact an invariant of the 3-manifold.
-One main result we use is an alternative description of $\widehat{CFAA}(\iz)$ given in \cite{BZ1}.
+In this paper, we give the second step of the process, namely prove combinatorially that the construction of $\widehatit{HF}$ given by bordered Floer theory in fact produces an invariant of the 3-manifold.
+One main result we use is an alternative description of $\widehatit{CFAA}(\iz)$ given in \cite{BZ1}.
 This allows us to use a combinatorial construction that is easier to reason about.